dcdpr/did-btc1/chapters/Beacons.md

 1. Until terminated:
    1. Set `didUpdatePayload` to null.
    1. For each `service` in `didDocument.service` where `service.type` is "BTC1Beacon":
-      1. Get the next transaction from the Bitcoin address at `service.serviceEnpoint`.
+      1. Get the next transaction from the Bitcoin address at `service.serviceEndpoint`.
       1. If `targetVersionTime` is defined and is less than the transaction time, skip to next `service`.
       1. If the last output transaction is not of the form `[OP_RETURN, OP_PUSHBYTES32, <hashBytes>]`, skip to next `service`.
       1. Extract `hashBytes` from the last output transaction.